Evaluating the impact of AI on homelab efficiency

 • Keep sensitive keys in a vault like HashiCorp Vault, or a sealed file with proper ACLs.

-I use a few reliable tools that pair well with AI features:
+A few tools pair well with AI features:

 • Ansible for idempotent configuration changes and simple playbooks.